Legends of Runeterra: Ionia Region Guide

 Ionia is an isolationist nation.
 Cards that allow them to overwhelm or deal direct damage to their opponents are rare.
 They focus on ways to avoid direct conflict with other followers by using stuns, recalls, and elusive.
 It also means they have many ways to defend and protect themselves.
 With effects like barrier, recalling their own allies to protect them, and a few healing effects, you will never be lacking for clever tools.

-The first Legends of Runeterra expansion, the Rising Tides, brings ten new Ionia cards including one champion, Lee Sin.
+The first Legends of Runeterra expansion, the Rising Tides, brought ten new Ionia cards including one champion, Lee Sin.

 Overall, Ionia is receiving a big injection of tools for their spell-slinging theme.
 The new cards incentivize new combo strategies where you plan ahead to chain together cards for big payoffs.